 - at least one A level (or a minimum of 48 UCAS points from an equivalent Level 3 qualification, eg BTEC Subsidiary/National/BTEC Extended Diploma)

-- English Language GCSE at grade C (grade 4 from 2017) or above (or equivalent eg Functional Skills at Level 2)
+- English Language GCSE at grade C (grade 4) or above (or equivalent eg Functional Skills at Level 2)

 We encourage applications from International/EU students with equivalent qualifications.
 We also accept mature students with diverse backgrounds and experiences.

 Suitable applicants living in the UK may be invited to a portfolio interview.